inclusive-design/adaptive-palette/docs/TelegraphicMessageTranslation.md

 4. **Error**
    - Announces `⚠ Could not make sentences.
 Try again.`
-   - Any recalled sentence and the typing area stay on screen; without one, only the error line is shown.
+   - The typing area stays on screen, together with any recalled sentence.

 The typing area is present in every state except **Idle**, and typing does not wait for the model.